peromage/peromage.github.io/README.md

-# Peromage's Blog Source
-This is the development branch of my blog.
+This is the source branch of my blog.

-If you are interested in it please visit my blog from [here](https://peromage.github.io).
+In case if you are interested, please visit my blog [here](https://peromage.github.io).